davidchesnut/sp-general-docs/docs/how-to-learn-to-read-and-write-to-the-social-feed-by-using-the-rest-service-in-s.md

 ---
-title: How to: Learn to read and write to the social feed by using the REST service in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 1da8d484-3666-42c3-8a8f-8b3ef93e96e9
+title: How to Learn to read and write to the social feed by using the REST service in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 1da8d484-3666-42c3-8a8f-8b3ef93e96e9
 ---